pip-services/pip-services-docs/content/en/python/elasticsearch/log/elasticsearch_logger.md

 - **max_cache_size**: maximum number of messages stored in this cache (default: 100)
 - **index**: ElasticSearch index name (default: "log")
 - **date_format**: date format used to create the index name.
 Eg. log-YYYYMMDD (default: "YYYYMMDD").
-- **daily**: True to create a new index every day by adding date suffix to the index name (default: False)
+- **daily**: True to create a new index every day by adding a date suffix to the index name (default: False)
 - **reconnect**: reconnect timeout in milliseconds (default: 60 sec)
 - **timeout**: invocation timeout in milliseconds (default: 30 sec)
 - **max_retries**: maximum number of retries (default: 3)